CCaTS Early Stage Investigator Award

 - Up to $40,000 in direct costs for each award (no indirects).

 - Funds must be spent within two years of award; no extensions will be granted.

 - Funding may be utilized for up to 20 percent effort for the principal investigator.
 It is not required that individuals use funds for principal investigator effort.

 - Applicants should have existing support or commitment of support from their department or division chair.

-- CCaTS Stimulus Awards are not available for CCaTS Early Stage Investigator Award recipients, but requests for Safety and Screening Funds will be considered.
+- CCaTS Stimulus Awards are not available for CCaTS Early Stage Investigator Award recipients.

 A submission checklist will guide you through the application process.
 This checklist details the components of a complete application, and it includes instructions and downloadable templates for your protocol and budget.
 Please follow the budget instructions closely.